-For lottery courses, make sure that you register during the lottery course registration period.
+For lottery courses, make sure that you register during the lottery entry period.

-LANGUAGE REQUIREMENT (LA) 8 credits
+LANGUAGE REQUIREMENT 8 credits

-In order to fulfill their language requirement (LA), FLA students must earn 8 credits in one language selected from the languages offered by the CLER (Course Offerings I).
+In order to fulfill their language requirement, FLA students must earn 8 credits in one language selected from the languages offered by the CLER (Course Offerings I).
 The chosen language must be taken in the correct sequence.
 The language chosen to fulfill the 8-credit language requirement is considered as the student's "first foreign language"